uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/regular-expressions.md

 Another special symbol is "\\d", which matches any digit.
 Try matching 2, 3 or 4 digits in a row (for example, two digits in a row is "\\d\\d").

-To choose from a small set of characters, try "[ua]ff".
+To choose from a small set of characters, try "[up]ff".
 Either of the characters in the square brackets will match.
 Try writing a regular expression that will match "fat", "sat" and "mat", but not "cat".